 Scandinavian and Russian breeders

 The Spotted Redshank is similarly distributed to the three sandpipers mentioned above and we see relatively few each year, although 60 were caught together on the Wash in late July 1975.
-I wonder what wind and weather conditions pushed so many birds this far west in that year?
 It was a memorable catch!
 There is a whole blog dedicated to Spotted Redshank migration and abundance change here.
-The Marsh Sandpiper’s distribution is further east still, so we see even fewer of them.
+The Marsh Sandpiper’s distribution is further east still, so we see very few of them.

 Three of the UK’s rarest breeding waders – Greenshank, Ruff and Dotterel – are on the western fringe of much bigger continental breeding populations.
 The most numerous is the Greenshank, about 1000 pairs of which nest in Scotland.
 Some of these Scottish birds winter around the coast of these islands while others join an autumn passage of Scandinavian and Russian birds, travelling as far south as Ghana.
 Read more about Greenshanks here.

 There are only about 600 pairs of Scottish-breeding Dotterel but we also see passage birds heading north to Scandinavia or south to Spain and North Africa.
 Here’s a blog about the threats to Scottish Dotterel.

 Although a few Ruff do breed here in some years, the vast majority are seen on migration between European/Scandinavian breeding areas and wintering areas in Europe and west Africa.
 This paper reveals that it is the females that travel further and consequently have different patterns of autumn moult than males.
 Analysis of ringing recoveries of British ringed birds showed that females tended to migrate to Africa while males tended to winter in Europe.